 - Browser Extensible Data format.
 A text file format used to store genomic regions as coordinates and associated notations.

 - Utility in the htslib package to block compress genomic data files.

-- An alignment format string.
-In the python API, the cigar alignment is
+aligners.
+In the Python API, the cigar alignment is presented as a

 (operation,length).
 For example, the tuple